-Donny Daniels has stories about the Call of the turkey - The Troy Messenger
+Donny Richards has stories about the Call of the turkey - The Troy Messenger

 When turkey season is in, the gobblers and hens have been away from each other for months.

-“You want to get them together,” Daniels said.
+“You want to get them together,” Richards said.

 So, knowing how to play a call is paramount in any hunter’s success.

-“If you don’t know how to play a turkey call, then you might as well go to Walmart and get a plastic one,” Daniels said.
+“If you don’t know how to play a turkey call, then you might as well go to Walmart and get a plastic one,” Richards said.
 “A successful turkey hunter will learn to play a call, just like an artist who has never painted a picture has to learn.”

-Daniels has learned well.
+Richards has learned well.
 Whether he is orchestrating a turkey hunt or teaching others how to play the call.

 His “Come Heah Tuh Me” box calls are made of wood from as close to home and as distant as Africa and South Korea and with slate from river bottoms

 Some of his wood box calls are basic while others have added slate for better orchestration.
-Many of his pan calls include slate and window glass, but Daniels stands behind them all.
+Many of his pan calls include slate and window glass, but Richards stands behind them all.

-However, Daniels does have concerns that the turkey population is way down because of predators, including raccoons, possums and hawks and scavengers that eat the turkey eggs.
+However, Richards does have concerns that the turkey population is way down because of predators, including raccoons, possums and hawks and scavengers that eat the turkey eggs.

-“A hen may lay 15 eggs but, perhaps, only 1.5 will survive,” Daniels said.
+“A hen may lay 15 eggs but, perhaps, only 1.5 will survive,” Richards said.
 “You can’t have .5 so, only one egg might survive.
 When eggs are lost, that’s a whole year of reproduction.
 That’s why turkey hunters are concerned about the decreasing turkey population.”

-However, Daniels said turkey hunters are responsible hunters and advocates for the sport so the sound of the turkey call remains music to his ears.
+However, Richards said turkey hunters are responsible hunters and advocates for the sport so the sound of the turkey call remains music to his ears.

 Farm-City wins top state award at banquet